Read more on

 Several events in his autobiography demonstrate that he was too trusting and has been repeatedly taken advantage of.
 In one case, for example, he helped a woman who wanted to open a large vegetarian restaurant: ‘My clients used to keep large sums as deposits with me.
 Having received the consent of one of these clients, I lent about a thousand pounds from the amount to his credit.
 This client was most large-hearted and trusting.
 He had originally come to South Africa as an indentured labourer.
 He said: 'Give away the money, if you like.
 I know nothing in these matters.
 I only know you.'
 His name was Badri.
 He afterwards took a prominent part in Satyagraha, and suffered imprisonment as well.
 So I advanced the loan assuming that this consent was enough.
 In two or three months' time I came to know that the amount would not be recovered.
 I could ill afford to sustain such a loss.
 There were many other purposes to which I could have applied this amount.
 The loan was never repaid.
 But how could trusting Badri be allowed to suffer?
 He had known me only.
 I made good the loss.’

-Even though Gandhi achieved most of his aims in the end, his lack of social imagination repeatedly presented him with obstacles he hadn’t anticipated at all.
+Even though Gandhi achieved most of his goals in the end his lack of social imagination repeatedly presented him with obstacles he hadn’t anticipated at all.

 In many ways autistic individuals seem to be full of contradictions, such as Gandhi who remained a devout Hindu while spending his life fighting against untouchability and the caste system, who didn’t care what others thought of his appearance while trying to convince them of his objectives and who rigidly stuck to his daily routines while changing the world.
 E. Stanley Jones, an American missionary who was active in India, points out several of Gandhi’s ‘pairs of opposites’: ‘When I asked Devadas Gandhi what he considered his father’s outstanding characteristic and contribution, he replied; "His candor and his courtesy."
 This is a combination rarely seen; the candid are not courteous, and the courteous are not candid.
 But Mahatma Gandhi was both, and he was both at one and the same time.
 He spoke exactly what he thought, and yet did it so gently and courteously that you loved it even when it was cutting across your own views.
 He was a most amazing blend of the candid and the courteous.[…]